Lake City man charged after running from police

-CADILLAC — A 20-year-old Lake City man faced police officer assault, resist or obstruct and a driving offense after he was arrested and arraigned recently in Wexford County's 84th District Court.
+CADILLAC — A 20-year-old Lake City man faced charges of police officer assault, resist or obstruct and a driving offense after he was arrested and arraigned recently in Wexford County’s 84th District Court.

 Justin David Atkins was charged with two counts of police officer ARO and one count of operating a motor vehicle while license suspended, revoked or denied for his connection with an incident on Feb.
 28 in Clam Lake Township, court record indicated.
 If convicted, he faces up to two years and/or $2,000.